 Mission: We want to stay the postal service for Germany and to become the logistics company for the world.
 We commit ourselves to making our customers, employees and shareholders more successful – without compromising on results.
 At the center of this is a two-pillar approach ...

 I have been working at Deutsche Post DHL full-time (More than 8 years)

 Great company atmosphere, busy and challenging environment.
 Pay is very competitive and bonuses are paid in the Spring.
 Company has a focus and direction which they communicate to their employees.

 Typically too busy to engage in industry events.
 Too busy in general to take your time handling your day to day tasks.
 Some people got promoted because how many hours they put in vs. whether they really belong in that position.

 Advice to Management

-I applied online.
-I interviewed at Deutsche Post DHL (New York, NY) in March 2015.
+I applied through a recruiter.
+The process took 3 weeks.
+I interviewed at Deutsche Post DHL (Plantation, FL) in October 2009.